What is a lung sound assessment?

 Normal breath sounds

-Normal lung sounds are often described as clear, crisp, and characterized by air passage through the airways without obstruction.
+Normal lung sounds are often described as continuous sounds that are clear, crisp, and characterized by air passage through the airways without obstruction.
 Here are the sounds you can expect depending on the location:

 • Tracheal sounds: These high-pitched, loud sounds are heard over the trachea.
 Their presence indicates normal airflow through the upper airways.